 The post Forget NS&I Premium Bonds and Income Bonds.
-I’d buy high-yield UK shares for a passive income appeared first on The Motley Fool UK.
+I’d buy FTSE 100 shares for a 5% dividend income appeared first on The Motley Fool UK.

 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.